 As a cancer clinician and researcher specializing in head and neck cancers, I think very practically about how to take a clinical problem I see every day as I'm caring for my patients, take it into a lab and come up with a new tool we can use to help patients.
 That's really what a cancer center is about -- translating basic science results into better ways to treat patients -- and something we work hard to accomplish every day.

 Patient care is our top priority.
 That's why we offer comprehensive, coordinated care through our multidisciplinary care approach from teams of specialists who consult on each patient's case and develop an individualized treatment plan.
 Each patient benefits from the collaboration of surgeons, hematologists, medical oncologists, radiation oncologists, pathologists, nurses, social workers and other team members to receive the best possible care.

-Thanks for your interest in UMGCC, where hope truly is a way of life.
+Thanks for your interest in UMGCCC, where hope truly is a way of life.

 Kevin J. Cullen, M.D.

 Marlene and Stewart Greenebaum Distinguished Professor of Oncology

 Director, University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center